Version 0.9.9

 - Results are highlighted (not just selected), like in Safari or Preview

-- The find bar will not retain focus, so it won’t obstruct copy behavior or other interactions (you can refocus it with command-F)
+- The find bar will not retain focus, so it won’t obstruct copy behavior or other interactions (you can

 - History and bookmarks windows are vertically resizable